hmscsg/NameThisMacwithSwiftDialog/README.md

 With NTM, I was able to separate the script needed for computer naming from the SYM code, making upgrading SYM much easier.
 Using Jamf parameters I was also able to create use cases where NTM could be run as a standalone Self Service policy or as part of the SYM provisioning process, and also create an option where the suggested name could be modifed by technicians running the policy.

 ## Using NTM
 NTM is meant to run within a Jamf policy.
 Add the NTM script to Jamf, then create a new policy with the script as the payload.
-Be sure to set the Parameters before running it.
+You can create mmultiple policies with the same payload and different parameters, so if the script needs updating you only need to do it once.

 Parameter #4: Self Service or Provisioning; Self Service is default.
 This parameter changes the text and the button behavior in the dialog windows.
 If you want to run NTM during a provisioning workflow, set Parameter 4 to Provisioning and add the Jamf policy to your provisioning workflow.